 Together, the poems in this anthology are a tribute to the Pre-Raphaelite origins of the Oxford University Museum, and a rejuvenation of its artistic legacy.
-Pre-order your copy today and join us for the launch at a late night Museum opening…
+Order your copy today.

 6 October: On TV for National Poetry Day!